ctuning/ck-env/README.md

 Questions and comments
 ======================

-You are welcome to get in touch with the [https://github.com/ctuning/ck/wiki/Contacts](CK community) if you have questions or comments!
+You are welcome to get in touch with the [CK community](https://github.com/ctuning/ck/wiki/Contacts) if you have questions or comments!